werdnabae/California-Synthetic-Population/README.md

 Synthetic population for California using [populationsim](https://activitysim.github.io/populationsim/index.html).

-For run instructions or synthesized population for years 2017-2021, please contact abae@andrew.cmu.edu or LJin@lbl.gov.
+To receive the run instructions or the full synthesized California population for 2017-2021, please contact abae@andrew.cmu.edu or LJin@lbl.gov.